scribeGriff/ConvoLab/README.md

 - `-` operator - subtracts a sequence from another sequence of the same length or from a number
 - `*` operator - multiplies a sequence by another sequence of the same length or by a number
 - `/` operator - divides a sequence by another sequence of the same length or by a number
-- `addseqs()` - adds sequences that are of differing lengths and/or have position information
-- `multseqs()` - multiplies sequences that are of differing lengths and/or have position information
 - `position()` - creates a position sequence
 - `shiftseq()` - shifts a sequence
 - `foldseq()` - folds(ie, reverses) a sequence
+- `toReal()` - converts a complex sequence to a real valued sequence
+- `toComplex()` - converts a real sequence to a complex valued sequence
 - `abs()` - returns a sequence with the absolute value of each element
 - `min()` - returns the minimum of a sequence
 - `max()` - returns the maximum of a sequence